Infineon/command-console/README.md

 This library supports the following frameworks:

 - **ModusToolbox&trade; environment:** In this environment the command console library uses the [abstraction-rtos](https://github.com/Infineon/abstraction-rtos) library that provides the RTOS abstraction API, and uses the [secure-sockets](https://github.com/Infineon/secure-sockets) library for implementing socket functions.
-For the Bluetooth&reg; LE functionality, this library uses [bluetooth-freertos](https://github.com/Infineon/bluetooth-freertos).
+For the Bluetooth&reg; LE functionality, this library uses [BT stack Integration](https://github.com/Infineon/btstack-integration).

 - **Mbed framework:** The Mbed framework is an Mbed OS-based solution.
 The command console library uses the [abstraction-rtos](https://github.com/Infineon/abstraction-rtos) library that provides the RTOS abstraction API, and uses the Mbed socket API for implementing socket functions.
 For the Bluetooth&reg; functionality, it uses the Cordio Bluetooth&reg; LE stack in Mbed OS.